min2ha/ukwa-site/content/target/277413996/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Mums for change: Campaign for Scottish Independence

 <p>Web campaign in favour of a 'yes' vote in the 2014 Scottish independence referendum.
 The website includes a "Mums' manfiesto", inviting mothers and their children to contribute messages of support for independence.</p>